kjneaville/vis-software/README.md

 For help, use http://bl.ocks.org/zanarmstrong/05c1e95bf7aa16c4768e

 \# *lineChart.width*(integer)
 > This will set the chart's width to the given integer parameter.
 The width includes all margins, axex, titles, and labels.

 \# *lineChart.height*(integer)
 > This will set the chart's height to the given integer parameter.
 The width includes all margins, axex, titles, and labels.

 \# *lineChart.color*(string)
 > This will set the chart's color to the given string parameter.
-Only string's are accepted, no hex, rgb, or cymk.
+Only string's are accepted, hex, rgb, and cymk are not.

 \# *lineChart.title*(string)
 > This will set the chart's title to the given string parameter.